 - 1. Ingelstam, M. (1996).
-Empowered for peace service: A curriculum for education and training in violence prevention, non-violence conflict transformation and peace building.
+Empowered for peace service: A curriculum for education andtraining in violence prevention, non-violence conflict transformation and peace building.
 Stockholm: Christian Council of Sweden. - 2.
 Board of Education Fountain.
 (1999).
 Peace Education UNICEF.
 NY: UNICEF. - 3.
 Eisler, J. (1994).
 Comprehensive conflict result program (1993-94).
 New York: N. Y. City. - 4.
 Learning the Way of Peace: A Teacher's Guide to Peace Education ,UNESCO, New Delhi

-GUIDANCE AND COUNSELING Paper Code: B.Ed.
+Paper-11 Optional Course (any one) Total Marks: 100 GUIDANCE AND COUNSELING Paper Code: B.Ed.
 205(iii)

-1. Understand the concept, need and meaning of guidance & counseling.

-2. Get acquainted with the principles, issues, problems and procedure of guidance & counseling.

-3. Develop understanding about the role of school in guidance.

-4. Understand the various areas, tools and techniques in guidance & counseling.

-5 To comprehend with qualities and role of a school counselor

-6. Realize the importance of follow-up in counseling and the need of counseling for children with special needs.

-7. Awareness of Career Information and Training
+- 1. Understand the concept, need and meaning of guidance & counseling. - 2.
+Get acquainted with the principles, issues, problems and procedure of guidance & counseling. - 3.
+Develop understanding about the role of school in guidance. - 4.
+Understand the various areas, tools and techniques in guidance & counseling. - 5 To comprehend with qualities and role of a school counselor - 6.
+Realize the importance of follow-up in counseling and the need of counseling for children with special needs. - 7.
+Awareness of Career Information and Training

+Approved as per (Agenda No. 2) of 2nd Academic Council Meet, dated 7th September, 2018